Alumni of the Month

 In one word, how would you describe Hofstra?

-Q: What is your fondest memory of Hofstra?
+Q: Who was your favorite Hofstra professor, and what is your fondest memory of Hofstra?

 Q: What was your first job after graduating from Hofstra, and what was the most valuable thing you learned there?

 A: I started my career at Moody's Investors Service,where I went through a credit research training program.
 I was fortunate to have a great boss, who involved me in many high-level learning activities.
 I was lucky – at 22 years old – to be involved in many meetings with CEOs and CFOs of public companies.
 I remember sitting in the board room during meetings with big-time executives such as Bob Lutz, former vice chairman of GM and Chrysler, and being amazed that I got to not only shake his hand but also ask real business questions.

 Q: What is your field of specialty, and how did you come to work in the industry?